kparkov/the-public-library/README.md

 - Create code that can populate a collection of `Author` objects from the data source `authors.csv`.
 - Do the same for `Book`.
 - Create a fitting type for the loaner, and populate this as well. (tip: does this type have anything in common with others?
 If so, is this an opportunity to refactor?).
-- Make sure that `Author` holds a list of the `Book`s this author has written, and that the `Book` also holds a reference back to the author.
 - Create a repository / data hub so you can access your data thorugh a single entry point.
 It should allow us to retrieve the whole list of any type, or a single item by its `Id`.
 This should perform well.

 ### Validation and search